Website accessed: 23 February 2020

 You will be given dietary advice and an exercise program to follow.
 This is when you will need to radically alter your mindset in order to achieve your weight loss goals.
 It won’t be easy for the first month or so after surgery.
 Your body will have massive adjustments to make and you will feel tired, and possibly a little depressed.

 However, as you begin to feel healthier and the weight starts to drop off you will feel a lot better.

-If you’re ready to book see below for ways to arrange an appointment or to get in touch with our Customer Care Team if you’ve any questions about bariatric surgery in Cancun.
+See below for ways to arrange an appointment or get in touch with our Customer Care Team for more information about undergoing bariatric surgery in Cancun.

 International Federation for the Surgery of Obesity and Metabolic Disorders (IFSO).
 Website accessed: 26 January 2019.